abdulrahman-111/ROUTE4ME/README.markdown

 ## Acknowledgments

-- Thanks to Dr. Hany M. Zamil and Eng.
-Amr Al-Iraqi for their guidance.
+- Thanks to Dr. Amr El Masri  for their guidance.
 - The interactive menu and input handling were developed with assistance from AI tools, while core algorithms and logic were implemented independently.
 - Future work includes adding support for weighted directed graphs and visualizing the graph using a GUI.